bozerkins/clickhouse-client/README.md

 Any request the client class makes can throw an exception.

-It is a good practice to check for expcetions when performing query.
+It is a good practice to check for exceptions when performing query.

 ```php
 use JustFuse\ClickhouseClient\Exception\Exception;

 try {
     $client->ping();
 } catch (Exception $ex) {